What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 stressed out woman with sticky notes on her face to show terrible work life balance

-• Humans worry about bad things more than good (it’s why bad news sells more than positive news)
+• Humans worry about bad things more than reasonable (it’s why bad news sells more than positive news)

 We have a good amount of evidence from studies on what happens inside our bodies during prolonged periods of worry and anxiety: